Copyright notice

-In the United States copyright law, a copyright notice is a notice of statutorily prescribed form that informs users of the underlying claim to copyright ownership in a published work.
+In United States copyright law, a copyright notice is a notice of statutorily prescribed form that informs users of the underlying claim to copyright ownership in a published work.

 Copyright is a form of protection provided by U.S. law to authors of "original works of authorship".
 When a work is published under the authority of the copyright owner, a notice of copyright may be placed on all publicly distributed copies or phonorecords.
 The use of the notice is the responsibility of the copyright owner and does not require permission from, or registration with, the Copyright Office.

 Use of the notice informs the public that a work is protected by copyright, identifies the copyright owner, and shows the year of first publication.
 Furthermore, in the event that a work is infringed, if the work carries a proper notice, the court will not give any weight to a defendant's use of an innocent infringement defense—that is, to a claim that the defendant did not realize that the work was protected.
 An innocent infringement defense can result in a reduction in damages that the copyright owner would otherwise receive.

-US law no longer requires the use of a copyright notice, although placing it on a work does confer certain benefits to the copyright holder.
+U.S. law no longer requires the use of a copyright notice, although placing it on a work does confer certain benefits to the copyright holder.
 Prior law did, however, require a notice, and the use of a notice is still relevant to the copyright status of older works.

 For works first published on or after March 1, 1989, use of the copyright notice is optional.
 Before March 1, 1989, the use of the notice was mandatory on all published works.
 Omitting the notice on any work first published from January 1, 1978, to February 28, 1989, could have resulted in the loss of copyright protection if corrective steps were not taken within a certain amount of time.
 Works published before January 1, 1978, are governed by the 1909 Copyright Act.
 Under that law, if a work was published under the copyright owner's authority without a proper notice of copyright, all copyright protection for that work was permanently lost in the United States.